abdallah-jawad/project-eagle/computer-vision/src/demo/DEPLOYMENT.md

 This guide covers how to deploy the Planogram Vision Demo as a Streamlit application in various environments.

+## 🚨 Important: OpenCV Compatibility Fix

+If you encounter the error `libGL.so.1: cannot open shared object file: No such file or directory`, this is a common OpenCV issue in headless environments.
+The deployment scripts and Dockerfile provided here handle this automatically.

 ## Prerequisites

 - Python 3.8 or higher